CELtd/filplus-autocap/README.md

 ## Motivation

-The current FIL+ system requires human oversight and often favors retrievable, open data — creating barriers for real-world clients with private or confidential data.
+The current FIL+ system requires human oversight and often favors retrievable, open data, creating barriers for real-world clients with private or confidential data.

 **FIL+ Autocap** aims to: